How to Choose a Properly Sized Return Pump for Your Saltwater Aquarium

-If you are pumping water up from a basement or far away from a remote sump, the Iwaki or Pan World pumps are great options because they handle head pressure extremely well.
+If you are pumping water up from a basement or far away from a remote sump, the Iwaki pumps great options because they handle head pressure extremely well.
 These industrial-grade pumps also require very little maintenance and are extremely durable.

-We have spoken to several customers that have been using these pumps for over 10 years.
-The downside is that these pressure rated pumps run a little louder and a little hotter compared to flow-biased pumps like the Reeflo.
+The downside is that these pressure-rated pumps run a little louder and a little hotter compared to flow-biased pumps like the Reeflo.

-For small to moderately sized aquariums with minimal head pressure, smaller pumps like the Sicce Syncra, Fluval Sea and Mag Drive are your best option.
+For small to moderately sized aquariums with minimal head pressure, smaller pumps like the Sicce Syncra or Lifegard QuietOne are your best option.
 Installation is extremely flexible as most of these pumps can be used both externally or submerged and easily adapt to PVC or flexible tubing.
 When plumbing any type of pump externally, remember that these pumps are NOT designed to ‘suck’ or “draw” water.

 Pumps need to have flooded suction so a bulkhead must be installed in your sump to allow water to flow into the pump freely.
 Attempting to use a U-tube to have the pump siphon water from your sump or installing the pump above your sump water level is a very bad idea.
 In recent years, DC or direct current pumps have become very popular.
 In addition to being more energy efficient and cooler running, DC pumps operate using safe, low-voltage electricity and offer a variety of advanced control features.

 EcoTech’s Vectra DC pumps include flow control and feed mode capabilities which are available on most other DC pumps.
-What makes these pumps special is the variety of additional smart features: such as active feedback, back-up battery compatibility, wave modes for closed-loops applications, as well as performance and status alerts when used with the Reeflink.
+What makes these pumps special is the variety of additional smart features: such as active feedback, back-up battery compatibility, wave modes for closed-loops applications available via their control app, Mobius.